Civil Litigation

 Family Law

-Child Protection Information Videos
+Child Protection Videos and Info Booklet

 Child protection matters are very serious.
 It is essential that you get legal advice.
 Contact Nova Scotia Legal Aid or a lawyer in private practice to get help.